 Are there different levels of digital strategy you could recommend based on organizations with a limited budget?

 Absolutely.
 We can scale up and down our support on any project.
-At the beginning of the engagement we would want to discuss where our support would provide the biggest value within the budget constraints of the project.
+At the beginning of the engagement, we would want to discuss where our support would provide the biggest value within the budget constraints of the project.
 For example, we had an engagement with a university library that had a very limited budget.
 In our initial conversations with them, we discussed how our team could provide the most value to them.
-Their biggest challenges was organizing the vast amount of content their site has in a way that made sense for the user AND the library, not just the library.
-We guided them through research to better understand their users and then applied that insight to a more intuitive and user-friendly navigation.
+Their biggest challenge was organizing the vast amount of content their site has in a way that made sense for the user AND the library, not just the library.
+We guided them through research to better understand their users and then applied that insight into a more intuitive and user-friendly navigation.
 We also audited their on-page content and provided recommendations of how the content on an individual page could better align with best practices and user expectations.
 There are certainly more things that we could have done with and for them from a strategy perspective, but the biggest “bang for their buck” was helping with their content strategy.

 In other engagements, we have strategists providing a litany of guidance on a variety of disciplines - SEO, data collection, data analysis, roadmapping, persona development, requirements gathering, user testing, usability testing… we have a deep bench with a variety of expertise that we pair with clients based on their greatest needs, their budget and our skill sets.